-Group 1 .For full professors, placement in Group 1 should indicate a record of scholarship that has gained very extensive national recognition for its scope and quality.
+Evaluation Group 1: For full professors, placement in Group 1 should indicate a record of scholarship that has gained extensive national recognition for its scope and quality.
 Scholarship in the forefront of the field is generally required for recognition in Group 1.
 Professors in this group should compare favorably with leading faculty members in research universities whose national standing in the same discipline is clearly above that of Wayne State University.

-For associate professors, the same high quality of work is required.
-The scope of the work will be somewhat less because he/she has not been active for as long a period as outstanding full professors in the same field.
-There should be national recognition that the faculty member's work is very important; it should be favorably and regularly cited.
-Associate professors in this group should compare favorably with leading faculty members in the same rank in research universities whose rank in the same discipline is clearly above that of Wayne State University.
+For associate professors, the same high-quality work is required.
+The scope of the work will be somewhat less because he/she has not been active as long as outstanding full professors in the same field.
+There should be national recognition of the faculty member's work, and it should be favorably and regularly cited.
+Associate professors in this group should compare favorably with leading faculty members at the same rank in research universities whose standing in the same discipline is clearly above that of Wayne State University.

-For assistant professors, there should be evidence of very high quality work that promises to be in the forefront of his/her field.
+For assistant professors, there should be evidence of high-quality work that promises to be in the forefront of his/her field.
 Ordinarily, consideration of the quality of a doctoral dissertation and of papers delivered but not yet published (or accepted for publication) is appropriate for assistant professors only in the first two years of appointment.
-Thereafter there should be some evidence of high quality work published in selective journals.
+Thereafter there should be evidence of high-quality work published in selective journals.
 An assistant professor should be placed in Group 1 if the quality of his/her scholarly work is high enough to promise that, with continued work of the same quality and with a substantially broader record of such work, he/she would have high prospects for becoming a leading scholar in the field among his/her contemporaries.

-Group 2.
-Full professors and associate professors should be placed in Group 2 if their scholarship does not warrant placing them in Group 1, but it would plainly qualify them for promotion to their present rank using current promotion and tenure standards in the University.
+Evaluation Group 2: Full professors and associate professors should be placed in Group 2 if their scholarship does not warrant placing them in Group 1, but it would plainly qualify them for promotion to their present rank using current promotion and tenure standards in the University.

-An assistant professor should be placed in Group 2 if he/she is engaging in good quality scholarly work which meets the expectations on which he/she was hired but which does not yet show such promise that, if continued at the current level of quality and substantially broadened in amount and scope, it would promise that he/she would become a leading scholar in the field among his/her contemporaries.
+An assistant professor should be placed in Group 2 if he/she is engaging in good quality scholarly work that meets the expectations on which he/she was hired but does not yet show that, if continued at the current level of quality and substantially broadened in amount and scope, it would promise that he/she would become a leading scholar in the field among his/her contemporaries.